JAlcocerT/JAlcocerT/Z_ebooks/readme.md

   --cover Z_ebooks/sample-cover.png
 ```

-Then add the **link to download** the pdf, right from your public github: https://github.com/JAlcocerT/JAlcocerT/raw/main/Z_ebooks/dna-ebook.pdf
+Then add the **link to download** the pdf, right from your public github repository: https://github.com/JAlcocerT/JAlcocerT/raw/main/Z_ebooks/dna-ebook.pdf

 ---